-Of course kisses from your pup are welcome no matter what—but those licks ‘o love can be even better if you just knew how to get rid of your dog’s bad breath.
+Of course kisses from your pup are welcome no matter what—but those licks ‘o love would be even better if you just knew how to get rid of your dog’s bad breath.

 According to veterinarian Dr. Danielle Bernal, BVSc, MRCVs, and global director of vet nutrition at WellPet, LLC, dog parents shouldn’t just grin and bear their pet’s less-than-fresh breath: “A lot of pet parents will overlook stinky dog breath and consider it ‘normal,’” she says.
 “But bad breath can actually signal dental disease or other serious health concerns.”

 To keep your dog healthy and their kisses at their most pleasant, here’s everything you need to know about bad breath in dogs, including why it happens, how to fix it and how to prevent it in the first place.

 That stinky smell coming from your fur baby’s mouth is likely caused by one of five reasons, our experts tell us.

 Plaque and Tartar Buildup

 Just like humans, dogs can get plaque and tartar buildup on their teeth, too—and it’s the most common reason why dogs have bad breath.
 Dr. Sarah Dougherty, DVM, explains that the buildup of bacteria on a dog’s teeth releases byproducts that contain stinky sulfur, causing the smell you may notice when your fur baby kisses your face.

 If you do detect bad breath from your dog, give your vet a call.
 They can inspect their teeth for plaque and tartar buildup and help you prevent it in the future.

 If plaque and tartar continue to grow on a dog’s teeth, it may lead to periodontal disease.